Canhui/fabric-dbench/README.md

 #### 9.2.
-Throughput and Latency of 3000-Bytes Transactions with Endorsing Policy "OR"
+Throughput and Latency of 3000-Bytes Transactions with Endorsing Policy "OR-10"

 All traffics go to only one orderer node, 1500-Bytes Transactions, see "step5_4.sh"